zyzyzy3zy/Fast-DDS/QUALITY.md

 *eprosima Fast DDS* claims to be in the **Quality Level 3** category.

-Below are the rationales, notes and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html#package-requirements).
+Below are the rationales, notes and caveats for this claim, organized by the requirements listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html#package-requirements).

 ## Version Policy [1]

 ### Version Scheme [1.i]

-The **Versioning Policy Declaration** for *eprosima Fast DDS* can be found [here](VERSIONING.md).
+The **Versioning Policy Declaration** for *eprosima Fast DDS* can be found [here](VERSIONING.md) and it adheres to [`semver`](https://semver.org/).
-It adheres to `semver`, which is also used by ROS 2 Core packages as stated in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning).
-However, *eprosima Fast DDS* version policy differs with some of the ROS-specific rules, specifically, the ABI is not considered part of the public interface and any ABI break should be released in minor versions.

 ### Version Stability [1.ii]